dimfeld/dotfiles/README.md

 1. Set your shell to zsh and install oh-my-zsh
 2. Clone this repository
-3. install Stow (available with any package manager)
-4. `cd dotfiles && ./install.sh && stow *`
+3. `cd dotfiles && ./install.sh && ./stow.sh -R`

-Or if you only want to use certain parts of the config, substitute those directory names instead of the `*` in the stow command.
+Or if you only want to use certain parts of the config, substitute those directory names instead of using stow.sh.

 This will create symlinks from the repository to the proper locations, ensuring that the files are kept in sync with the repository.